 As soon as you launch your business, you’ll need to apply for an EIN.
 You can wait until you’ve registered your company in the state where you plan to do business, but you’ll need an EIN before you can open a business bank account.

 A company’s EIN number is unique to each business.
 It’s used to file your business’s tax return and pay your employees, and most banks or credit unions won’t open a business account until they have an EIN.
 The nine-digit number never expires, and it will never be reissued to another business.
 So, no other business will ever have your EIN number assigned to them even if you go out of business.
 So an EIN helps protect your business’s identity in the same way that your Social Security number helps protect your identity.

 Part of our service is to work with the IRS to obtain an EIN for your business.
 Once we have filed your entity formation with the state, we will work with the IRS to obtain your EIN tax ID number.

-In order to open a US business bank account, an EIN is required by all financial institutions for tax reporting purposes to the IRS.
-Once you have an EIN you can proceed to open a US business bank account.
+In order to open a U.S. business bank account, an EIN is required by all financial institutions for tax reporting purposes.
+Once you have an EIN you can open a business bank account.

 In some cases where required, we will use an online notarization service to validate your identity as the company founder or representative in order to secure a US business address.
 To complete this process we use a online notarization platform provided by our partner, Notarize, an online notary public.